microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 What is more, when you use your own dataset files and modify some data in them, pay attention to the parameter "reload" of ***create_prompt_dataset*** function.
 You should pass a True value to it or the cache files will not refresh.

-If you have your own dataset in local files, you can also use it by following these rules:
-* Pass "local/jsonfile" as the dataset name to the "--data_path" argument.
-* Put your train data and evaluation data in applications/DeepSpeed-Chat/data/ with name train.json and eval.json.
-* The json data in file should be a single list with each item like ***{"prompt": "Human: I have a question.
-Assistant:", "chosen": "Good answer.", "rejected": "Bad answer."}***.

-What is more, when you use your own dataset files and modified some data in them, pay attention to the parameter "reload" of ***create_prompt_dataset*** function.
-You should pass a True value to it or the cache files will not refresh.

 ### 🐼 Customizing your own RLHF training pipeline using DeepSpeed-Chat’s RLHF APIs

 DeepSpeed-Chat allows users to build their very own RLHF training pipeline using our flexible APIs shown below, which users can use to reconstruct their own RLHF training strategy.
 This enables a general interface and backend for creating a wide range of RLHF algorithms for research exploration.